spohlenz/tinymce-rails/README.md

 Custom options can be passed to `tinymce` to override the global options specified in `config/tinymce.yml`:

     <%= tinymce :theme => "simple", :language => "de", :plugins => ["inlinepopups", "paste"] %>

+Alternate configurations defined in 'config/tinymce.yml' can be used with:

+    <%= tinymce :alternate %>

 Language Packs